platformsh/platformsh-docs/src/languages/dotnet.md

 ## Building the application

-.NET containers do not come with a pre-defined build process that you may have seen on other container types.
-Instead, the process is defined by you, using the runtime and output directory variables passed to the build environment.

-For simple applications, we recommend using `dotnet publish --self-contained`, while specifying the target runtime and output folders via environment variables:
+For simple applications, using `dotnet publish --self-contained` is sufficient for building applications in .NET containers, and it allows you to specify the target runtime and output folders via environment variables:

 ```yaml
 hooks: